Spencer Dinwiddie NBA Playoffs Player Props: Nets vs. 76ers

-Spencer Dinwiddie and the rest of the Brooklyn Nets take on the Philadelphia 76ers in the NBA Playoffs on Monday, at 7:30 PM ET.
+The Brooklyn Nets, Spencer Dinwiddie included, will play at 7:30 PM on Thursday against the Philadelphia 76ers in the 2023 NBA Playoffs.

-Let's break down Dinwiddie's prop bets, and some stats and trends to help you select good wagers.
+Let's look at the prop bets available for Dinwiddie, using stats and trends to make good predictions.

 Spencer Dinwiddie Prop Bets vs. the 76ers